privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 remarketing and custom audiences use cases.
 Key Value Services are trusted execution environment (TEE) based Key/Value databases that can be used to store and integrate real-time data into Protected Audiences Auctions.
-The Protected Audience proposal leverages Key Value Services to incorporate real-time signals into ad selection for both buyers and sellers.
+The Protected Audience proposal leverages Key Value Services to incorporate real-time information into ad selection for both buyers and sellers.
+This information could be used, for example, to add budgeting data about each ad.
 These services provide a flexible mechanism for fetching and processing data.
 While event-level logging is explicitly prohibited, the services may have operational side effects like monitoring to ensure security and prevent abuse.